 The MEP(NNSA) is the government authority responsible for radiation safety.
 The MEP(NNSA) has six regional branches in Shanghai, Shenzhen, Chengdu, Beijing, Lanzhou and Dalian, respectively, which are responsible for routine supervision of nuclear safety and radiation safety in designated areas.
 In order to fulfill a better implementation of regulatory functions, MEP (NNSA) set up a Nuclear and Radiation Safety Center as technical support and guarantee for itself.
-An expert panel concerning nuclear safety and the environment was set up to provide technical support in aspects of drafting nuclear safety and radiation safety laws and regulations, decision-making, technical development, technical review and supervision.
+An expert panel concerning nuclear safety and radiation safety laws and regulations, decision-making, technical development, technical review and supervision.
 MEP (NNSA) has nearly 1000 staff in total now.